Bea Perez, Chief Public Affairs, Communications and Sustainability Officer at The

 The National Reforestation Program is considered the most important of its kind worldwide, because of its reforestation and soil conservation projects, water acquisition and availability actions and successful efforts to develop the regional economy.

 More than 20,000 people benefit from the program, with the implementation of 21 rain-harvesting pots during the last eight years.
 One rain-harvesting plot in San Bartolomé Actopan, Temascalapa, is called "Fertile Land."
 It benefits more than 4,000 people with a storage capacity of 40,000 cubic meters to support corn and bean farmers in the area.
-Perez visited the area with Miguel Sánchez Navarro Redo, president of Pronatura Mexico; Eduardo Cota, director of Conservation and Ecological Restoration of Pronatura Mexico; Vivian Alegría, director of Coca-Cola Foundation and Community Affairs; with local authorities from Temascalapa and members of the community.
+Perez visited the area with Miguel Sánchez Navarro Redo, president of Pronatura Mexico; Eduardo Cota, director of Conservation and Ecological Restoration of Pronatura Mexico; Vivian Alegría, director of

 Understanding the National Reforestation and Water Harvesting Program